ehannes/borgbackup-job/README.md

 Often, you also need to do other things when creating a backup, like stopping serices and such.

-The script is originally from an example from borg [quickstart documentation](https://borgbackup.readthedocs.io/en/stable/quickstart.html).

 In borg, you can divide your backups into repositories.
 You can for instance have one backup per machine, or one backup per service.
 That's up to you.
 This script provides the shared parts for these backup scripts.
 You need to provide the actual paths to backup